BreiaJohn/BreiaJohn/README.md

 Hello there👋🏾 & Welcome!

 My name is Breia!
 I am Originally From Syracuse, NY but I have relocated to Greensboro, NC.
 I am currently in a full stack coding boot camp.
-I also freelance in my spare time.
-I have experience with HTML CSS as well as javeScript.
-I also have experience with wordpress square space and godaddy.
+I also freelance in my free time.
 You can check out my twitter at https://twitter.com/BreeTheGemini or on LinkedIn at https://www.linkedin.com/in/breia-john-0731558a.

 - 🔭 I’m currently working on Developing my skills for my dream position as a Software Developer
 - 🌱 I’m currently learning Full Stack web Development